-- A mid-range bottle of wine in Maldives costs around MVR 1045.
+- A mid-range bottle of wine in the Maldives costs around MVR 1045.

-- A pack of Marlboro cigarettes in Male comes for MVR 60.
+- A pack of Marlboro cigarettes in Male costs MVR 60.

 It is best to bring US Dollars from your home country.
 Exchange a small part of it to Maldivian Rufiyaa at the airport in the Maldives but only if you're going to avail services in the inhabited islands.